public-transport/hafas-client/docs/writing-a-profile.md

 	- *Note*: **`hafas-client` for now only supports the interface providing JSON** (generated from XML), which is being used by the corresponding iOS/Android apps.
 It supports neither the JSONP, nor the XML, nor the HTML interface.
 If the endpoint does not end in `mgate.exe`, it mostly likely won't work.
 - **Identify the `locale`.** Basically guess work; Use the date & time formats as an indicator.
 - **Identify the `timezone`.** This may be tricky, a for example [Deutsche Bahn](https://en.wikipedia.org/wiki/Deutsche_Bahn) returns departures for Moscow as `+01:00` instead of `+03:00`.
+- **Copy the authentication** and other meta fields, namely `ver`, `ext`, `client` and `lang`.
+	- You can find these fields in the root of each request JSON.
+Check [a VBB request](https://gist.github.com/derhuerst/5fa86ed5aec63645e5ae37e23e555886#file-1-http-L13-L22) and the corresponding [the VBB profile](https://github.com/derhuerst/hafas-client/blob/6e61097687a37b60d53e767f2711466b80c5142c/p/vbb/index.js#L22-L29) for an example.
+	- Add a function `transformReqBody(body)` to your profile, which assigns them to `body`.

+If you want, you can now **verify that the profile works**; I've prepared [a script](https://runkit.com/derhuerst/hafas-client-profile-example) for that.
+Alternatively, [submit Pull Request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) and I will help you out with testing and improvements.

 ## 3. Additional info